new-atlantis-labs/veba/docs/dependencies/binning-eukaryotic.md

 - **BUSCO lineages**: Markers for genome quality assessment
   - Default: eukaryota_odb12
+  - Downloaded as needed (not stored in VEBA database)
   - Can use auto-lineage detection or specific lineages

 ## Environment Details